Student and faculty training workshops

 "I am so excited to be working on this project.
 Writing stories could not be an easy task; but it is an interesting one because I am learning new things about life, France, Syria, and Arab refugees, who escape the war to breathe.
 I can find my self and my personal story in between their stories lines.
 No words can explain how this project touches me personally.
 And, I am sure the exhibition will be amazing."
 Narmin

-in collaboration with The American University of Paris
+a collaboration with The American University of Paris